 Extrinsic Parameters: These define the pose of each camera i relative to a common, arbitrarily chosen world coordinate system W. The Kinect camera's coordinate system is designated as the reference world coordinate frame W. The pose is parameterized by a 3×3 rotation matrix Ri and a 3×1 translation vector ti, forming the rigid body transformation Ri|ti from W to the camera's local coordinate system Ci.

 The concatenation of intrinsic and extrinsic parameters yields the 3×4 Projection Matrix Pi=KiRi|ti for each camera.
 This matrix encapsulates the complete perspective projection transformation, providing the mathematical model relating a homogeneous 3D world point Xj,Yj,Zj,1Tto its corresponding homogeneous image projection (uij,vij,1)Taccording to the fundamental projection equation Siuivi1=Ki∙Ri|Ti∙XYZ1=PiXYZ1.
 Here, is a scaling factor, denotes the intrinsic matrix, and (ui,vi) are normalized image coordinates.
-Chessboard images from three different perspectives are shown in the figure 3, which will be used for extrinsic parameter calculation.
+Figure 3 illustrates chessboard images captured from three different perspectives, which serve as input data for determining the extrinsic parameters.

+The experimental methodology involved acquiring distinct image sets for calibration.
+Specifically, 15 images were initially captured from each viewpoint to compute the intrinsic parameters.
+Furthermore, a separate set of 15 images per viewpoint was designated for the calculation of extrinsic parameters.
+Post-acquisition, a data curation step was performed whereby images with inadequate focus or substantial chessboard recognition inaccuracies were excluded to improve the precision of the computed extrinsic parameters.
+The image dataset employed in this study is located within the 'frame' folder.